cedlemo/ctypes-stubs-generation-notes/README.md

  (libraries base stdio configurator))
 ```

-The `discover.exe` create different files that will be used to pass C flags and
+The `discover.exe` creates different files that will be used to pass C flags and
-libraries informations during the compilation steps of both C and OCaml binaries.
+libraries information during the compilation steps of both C and OCaml binaries.

 Those files are generated at build time and can be found in *_build/default/stubgen*.
    - *c_flags.sexp*
    ```